 Learn more about Sidney Sime and his life and work from these films and audio recordings.

 This video was filmed in the Gallery in 2013.
 It explores Sime’s personal background and his aims, approach and pre-occupations as a painter and illustrator, using examples of his work from the Gallery’s collection.
-Those taking part are Anne Philps, the former curator of the Sime Gallery, Mary Broughton and Terry Cater from the Trustees, and two outside experts – Geoffrey Beare, chairman of the Imaginative Book Illustration Society, and Tim Dolby, picture restorer and artist, who has restored a number of our paintings.
+Those taking part are Anne Philps, the former curator of the Sime Gallery, Mary Broughton and Terry Cater from the Trustees, and two outside experts – Geoffrey Beare, chairman of the Imaginative Book Illustration Society, and Tim Dolby, who was a picture restorer and artist, and who restored a number of our paintings.
+Sadly Tim died in May 2022 – he is greatly missed by all.

 The video was produced, directed and edited by Alex Hedger, with Joshua Bartolo-Smyth, William Brown and Jonny Byczok as additional crew.
 The music is by Kevin MacLeod